dullhunk/book/industry/club/mentoring/mentors.md

 ## How to sign up

-I’m interested and would like to know more please contact [Duncan Hull](http://www.cs.man.ac.uk/~hulld/)
+If you are interested and would like to know more please contact [Duncan Hull](http://www.cs.man.ac.uk/~hulld/)